-With the creation of the Cultural Council for New Media Cultures in 2004 (see chapter 1.2.2) the financing of artists working with new technologies became more transparent and they gained easier access to public funds.
-In 2013 the Council for New Media Cultures changed its purview to the Council for Innovative Cultural and Artistic Practices that assesses the applications for public needs in culture in this area.
+With the creation of the Cultural Council for New Media Cultures in 2004, the financing of artists working with new technologies became more transparent and they gained easier access to public funds.
+In 2013 the Council for New Media Cultures changed its responsibilities to the Council for Innovative Cultural and Artistic Practices that assesses the applications for public needs in culture in this area.
 In 2020, as a result of the needs of the sector due to the impact of the COVID-19 pandemic, the Ministry of Culture and Media also opened a call for digital adaptation of the existing cultural programmes and the creation of new cultural and educational content for the digital sphere.

 ICT companies are giving support to cultural activities through sponsorships and donations that are mainly in-kind.
 However, neither side is doing this according to any government programme, but according to available regulations concerning taxes on sponsorship and donations and on a case-by-case basis.